Reputation Management For Negative Online Reviews

 Bad reviews happen.
 You can’t please everyone all of the time.
 Sometimes this leads to negative word of mouth, which spreads like wildfire unknown to you.
 Once that happens there is nothing you can do about it.
 Having a crisis management strategy in play for handling bad online reviews can save your reputation and your bottom line.
-Having a great customer service plan in place is very important.
+Having a great customer service plan in place is very important to maintain your brand identity.

 72% of consumers surveyed said that they trust online reviews as much as personal recommendations.

 Source: Local Consumer Review Survey

 We live in the digital world.
 The intimidation of the many outlets for disenchanted customers to air their grievances for all the world to see sometimes leads businesses to think, let me avoid it, and stay off digital altogether.
 This is a bad move because while having profiles on the many review pages like Google My Business and Yelp gives an easy outlet for both positive and negative reviews, it also puts you in a position to handle these reviews and exert some control over them.
 Which is much better than not having this control.
 These platforms allow us to monitor how we are seen.
 It gives us valuable insights into the problems and frustrations of our clients.
 It also lets us see what we are doing right, what makes them happy.
 This lets us lean into what works and quickly remedy what doesn’t.

 95% of unhappy customers will return to your business if an issue is resolved quickly and efficiently.